nice-boys/product-boilerplate/README.md

 Note that this is our personal boilerplate.
 You are more than welcome to use it (that's why it's open source), but we cannot give any support when using it.
 Make sure you understand the tools in it before using it!

-## Commands

-- `yarn dev`: Stars the development process (front- and backend) with `now dev`
-- `yarn run prettify`: Prettifies the `src` folder with [Prettier](https://prettier.io).
-- `yarn run lint`: Lints the `src` folder with [ESLint](https://eslint.org).
-- `yarn graphql:codegen`: Generate the fetching hooks and types for the frontend from the `.graphql` files contained within it
-- `yarn run graphql:codegen:schema`: Generate the `schema.graphql` file for the backend from the Nexus schema

 ## Stack

 The entire app (front- and backend) uses [Zeit Now](https://now.sh) for development and deployment, and is fully serverless.

-## Code Generation

-There are two code generators at work in this boilerplate:

-- [GraphQL Codegen](https://graphql-code-generator.com) automatically generates React hooks for the frontend that fetch from the API.
-These hooks are fully typed too, so you know exactly what the shape of the returned data is.
-- [GraphQL Nexus](https://nexus.js.org) in combination with [Prisma](https://prisma.io) let us plug together a production-ready GraphQL API from just the database datamodel.

 ### Frontend